This Designer-Look Marble ‘Bookshelf Lamp’ Was an Instant Sell-Out When First Released — It Will Elevate Even the Tiniest of Spaces

 It's fair to say I have a marginal obsession with rechargeable lighting — I own more portable lamps than I care to admit — but honestly, it's because they're a complete game-changer.
 No need to be beholden to plug sockets (or eyesore extension leads); you can add a decorative touch and elegant mood lighting wherever you need it at the touch of a button.
 What's not to love?
 And it's not just me who loves them — they've been steadily gaining popularity in homes due to their inherent versatility.

-And portable lamps don't get much better than Next's Highclere Rechargeable Lamp.
+And for a truly unique style, Next's Highclere Rechargeable Lamp is a great choice.
 Unsurprisingly, the viral bookshelf lamp instantly sold out when it was first released and, after several months, has just come back into stock.
 Crafted from luxe brown marble with a brushed brass cone shade, it looks far more expensive than its price tag, and the sleek, slim design makes it the perfect addition to shelves, particularly the way the shade is styled out from the base.

 It neatly slots in with your books, adding interest, decorative flair, and mood lighting, too, of course.
-But its versatility lends itself to many other practical uses, adding style to areas such as a bedside table, a hallway console, or even open kitchen shelving — the opportunities are endless.
-This style will lead the way for a new era of rechargeable lamps, as it really is one of a kind.
+But its versatility lends itself to many other practical uses, adding style to areas such as a bedside table, a hallway console, or even open kitchen shelving.
+This portable lamp is an understated statement-maker that will elevate any shelf or small corner around the home.

 First gaining widespread popularity within hospitality — namely restaurant table settings — it wasn't long before cordless lamps made their way into homes as a versatile alternative to standard corded table lamps.